tinacms/tinasaurus/README.md

 ### Local Development

 ```
-$ yarn start
+$ yarn tina
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+Go to the [Tina Admin](http://localhost:3000/admin) to start editing.

 ### Build